sghall/resonance/README.md

 You have the same transition event hooks that you have on transitions in D3: **start**, **interrupt** and **end**.
 Just pass a function to be called in the events section of your transition object.

+See the [live examples and documentation](https://sghall.github.io/resonance/#/documentation/create-node-group) for more.

 ## createTickGroup
 [Docs/Examples for createTickGroup](https://sghall.github.io/resonance/#/documentation/create-tick-group)